Tubbz-alt/kbool/README.md

 println((notNull and longEnough).booleanValue()) // -> false because of a is null

 a = "Hallo Welt!"
-println((notNull and longEnough).getCause()) // String is not null - true, String has at least 7 characters - true
+println((notNull and longEnough).getCause()) // 'String is not null' - true, 'String has at least 7 characters' - true
 ```

 And even if you are **not** using the cause in your application,